suchismitasarker/CHESS-ID4B-QM2/docs/beamline_parameters.md

 !!! hint "Data policy"
-      We only stored the data for a year.
+      We only stored the processed data for a year.
 Please process the data and copy it to your server.
 If you need more time, then consult your beamline scientist.

 #### <b> Link for the Data transfers </b>